 Documents required in order to marry

-Getting divorced in Kenya
+Getting divorced in Türkiye

-Procedures for custody
+Procedures for divorce and custody